oAnubis/anubisdev.tech/src/pages/blog/why-the-war-on-game-tools-is-a-misfire.md

 </br>
 </br>
 <p>
-Oliver Mackenzie(2022) had a similar experience in his <a href="https://www.eurogamer.net/digitalfoundry-2022-just-how-good-are-the-new-wave-of-ai-image-generation-tools">article on AI tools</a> stating, "Actually working out a coherent aesthetic across multiple pieces of artwork can be tricky". (para.
-14) Indeed, this could end up being extremely time consuming as it sits right now.
+Oliver Mackenzie(2022) had a similar experience in his <a href="https://www.eurogamer.net/digitalfoundry-2022-just-how-good-are-the-new-wave-of-ai-image-generation-tools">article on AI tools</a> stating, "Actually working out a coherent aesthetic across multiple pieces of artwork can be tricky" (para.
+14).
+Indeed, this could end up being extremely time consuming as it sits right now.
 Stable Diffusion utilizes the GPU (Graphics Processing Unit) to render these new images, it took roughly 10 seconds to create each of the three images above.
 Imagine 10 seconds per image, you need 100 similar images, only 1 in 50 would fit together.
 I'll save you time, that would take roughly 13.8 hours.
 That time is only the processing time, this does not count how long it would take to parse through and select the images, which would add much more to that time.
 <p>
 </br>
 </br>